coati-pasta/coati-pasta.github.io/_posts/2021-12-13-windows_motd.md

 }
 ```

-__Note:__ The windows logo I found on github here, it was all write-host (some 300 lines).
+__Note:__ The windows logo I found on [GitHub](https://github.com/joeyaiello/ps-motd), it was all write-host (some 300 lines).
 I decided to rewrite it to have the hashtable with the logo and the session info.
 And to build the banner with the nested loops.
 My thought was that it's shorter, nicer and more readable.
 However using nested loops like that my come with some performance impact.
 Maybe it's a bit harder on the cpu when the script runs.
 I found when testing that it was not that bad of a delay compared to using the millions of write-host statements.
 Depends on the case and what you prefer.

 &nbsp;

 ### Set-PSSessionConfiguration

 Now that we have all the necessary files in place, we need to configure the machine to run the motd.ps1 script on startup of a Remote Session.
-We need to point the PSSessionConfiguration for the microsoft.powershell profile, or create a new profile.
+We need to point the PSSessionConfiguration for the microsoft.powershell profile to the startupscript, or create a new profile.
 Again depends on the use case.

-In your configuration manager you basically have to set the pssession configuration as seen in the code block below.
-In my case when using puppet I declared a DSC style block to configure it whenever the microsoft.powershell startupscript was pointing to the wrong place.

 ```powershell
 #decide if config needs to be set